Pay Traffic Ticket Online

 The fee owed is different than what the deputy or officer listed on my citation.
 Why is that?

 Fees for traffic fines may change during the year.
 The fine provided by the deputy may not be accurate.
-Please refer to the current Civil Infraction Fine Schedule for the most current information.
+Please refer to the current Civil Infraction Fine Schedule (available below) for the most current information.

 Can I get a payment extension?